Harsita11/Harsita11/README.md

 ### 🧭 About Me

-I'm a 2024 IT graduate from Gauhati University, building at the intersection of **quantitative research, data analytics, and machine learning.**
+I'm an IT Engineer, building at the intersection of **quantitative research, product, and machine learning.**

 ```yaml
 🔭 Currently working on:  ML alpha generation models (LightGBM) &